tlk-emb/PhoenixCMS/README.md

   - (When you login or the first time, what you do first is this.)

-3. "カテゴリ"
+3. "カテゴリ" ("Category")

   - This button leads you to the category page. you can edit category table in it.

+4. "画像" ("Images")

+  - From this button, you can upload image files(png, jpg).

+5. "tmpファイル" ("Temporary Files")

+  - You can upload your local files and download files from server.

+  - The setting of uploading file is described in ```home_page_local/lib/endpoint.ex``` and can be modified.

+  - When you deploy this project on the remote server, the Web server might limit the size of file you try to upload.

+  - In this case, edit its setting.

+6. This is the basic format of items.

+  - You can edit from "Edit" button and delete from "Delete" button.

+7. This is "blank item".

+  - If you set the title of the item, it will be shown as this.

+  - Title and discriptions are not shown.
+Background color is transparent.

+  - Only show its thumbnail image if it is set.

+  - Basic usage is gap adjustment of items.

+  - If your window is smaller than a certain ammount, "blank item" is not shown.

+8. "Add New Item"

+  - When you add a item, push this button.

+9. "Preview"

+  - If you want to see how the display is shown for users who is not logged in, push this button.

+## Category

-  - Category table has fields as "title", "url", "positon" and "color".
+Category table has editable fields "title", "url", "positon" and "color".

 - "title" is the string shown on the green tool-bar in the header.

 - "url" is the string used in URL.

 - In the tool-bar, the order of categories is determined by "position"(ascending).

 - If you do not want some categories to be shown in the tool-bar, you can set "position" 0.

 - "color" determines the title color of the items of that category.

-4.
+## Items
+Component_items table has editable fields "title", "category", "position", "tab", "description", "size", "lock", "thumbnail"

+- "category" determines the URL where the item is shown.

+- Items are shown in ascending order of "position" from top left to right.

+- If "tab" value is 2 or more(up to 10), the item has tab.
+You can edit title and text of each tab.

+- Items show the text which you set in "description".

+- "size" specifies the size of items.
+The max value is 11 and if the sum of size values of items on a same line exceeds 11, item is displayed on on the next line.

+- If you afraid of removing items in mistake, by setting "lock" true, you can make the delete button hidden.

+- By entering the image file's name in image table into "thumbnail", you can show the image at the beggining of the description easily.

+The unit of the size of item is a size obtained by dividing your window size horizontally into 12 parts,

+and displayed size of items change dynamically when you change the size of the window.

+1/12 is used for the margin between items, thus the upper limit of size is 11.

+## Customizing design
+If you want to custom the design of PhoenixCMS in more detail,

+you can edit css files in ```home_page_local/assets/css```.

+Note: the changes of css file are not reflected while running in prod mode.
+So, after change them, run the phoenix server in dev mode once.

+### In more detail
+Please rewrite html.eex files in ```home_page_dev/lib/home_page_web/templates```.

 # Requirement
 Erlang/OTP v22